Nishi Trishna

-Nishi Trishna (English: Nocturnal Thirst) is a 1989 Bengali vampire film directed by Parimal Bhattacharya under the banner of S. B. Films Private Limited.
+Nishi Trishna (English: Nocturnal Thirst) is a 1989 Bengali-language supernatural action-horror film directed by Parimal Bhattacharya under the banner of S. B. Films Private Limited.
 It was the first vampire film in Bengali.
 The film stars Prasenjit Chatterjee, Shekhar Chatterjee and Moon Moon Sen.

 Plot

 Few friends plan to visit the Garchampa Palace in a village.
 The palace had a bad reputation for demonic blood sucking spirit beings that were terrorising the area.
 They ultimately solve the mystery, and kill the vampire and his mentor.